 After this course the student will master both the essential theory and practice of Business Case Development and Business Case Management.|

-Worldwide IT spending has been continuously increasing is further accelerated by the data-driven and artificial intelligence trends.
-At the same time the success rate of IT intensive projects is varying and highly unpredictable.
-Business case development and business case management are seen as central in increasing the effectiveness of IT projects and its governance.
+Worldwide IT spending has been continuously increasing and is further accelerated by the data-driven and artificial intelligence trends.
+At the same time, the success rate of IT-intensive projects is varying and highly unpredictable.
+Business case development and business case management are seen as central to increasing the effectiveness of IT projects and their governance.

 The theoretical part is linked to practice by guest lectures explaining how business cases are used as management and change tools.